 In 2018, Leipzig’s musical heritage sites were awarded the European Heritage Label.
 In order to foster the European dimension today, the city of Leipzig has entrusted Notenspur Leipzig e.
 V. to create an ongoing cooperative project with partners from other European countries, focussing on the above-mentioned international composers and their European networks, bringing them to the present.

-EUMUT started in 2018 with partners from Lithuania and Norway and plans a second instalment with partner institutions from Poland and France beginning in the winter of 2021/2022.
-For more information see > Future Projects and > Recent Projects.
+EUMUT started in 2018 with partners from Lithuania and Norway and is implementing a second instalment with partner institutions from Italy and France starting in the summer of 2022.
+For more information see > Current Projects and > Past Projects.

 Europe happens as people set out to meet each other.
-Therefore, the European Music Trails design their activities around the objectives of “audience development” and “transnational mobility”.
+Therefore, the European Music Trails design their activities to reach diverse audiences and to encourage a transnational exchange of music, ideas and creativity.
 They bring people together, supply them with knowledge on music history and their European neighbours, and ensure an ongoing exchange between musicians, creative professionals and their audiences.